araalinetworks/api/doc/source/araalipolicy.rst

 Araali UI
 ---------

-In the image below we have chosen a link from Prometheus to the control plane service and clicking on the green save button takes us to the template editor.
+In the image below the user chooses a link from Prometheus to the control plane service and clicking on the green save button takes us to the template editor.

 .. image:: https://raw.githubusercontent.com/araalinetworks/api/main/doc/source/images/linkToTemplatePrometheus.png
  :width: 600
  :alt: Araali UI link to template

-In the editor a user can modify the selectors and it’s default values.
+In the editor the user can modify the selectors and it’s default values.
 This will be used to filter links that the user wanted to automatically convert to policies.
 The values specified here will be used in the policy selectors.

 .. image:: https://raw.githubusercontent.com/araalinetworks/api/main/doc/source/images/linktoTemplatePrometheusTemplate.png